-4.2.1.10 Native Deciduous Cultural Savannah (CUS1-A1), Unit 1, 2
+4.2.1.10 Native Deciduous Cultural Savannah (CUS1-A1), Unit 1

-Unit 1 and Unit 2 are located in the previously disturbed areas between the Gardiner Expressway and the associated on/off ramps in the northwest corner of the Study Area.
-This area was not accessed at the time of the preliminary site investigation and was coded using binoculars and aerial imagery.
+Unit 1 is located in the previously disturbed area between the Gardiner Expressway and the associated eastbound offramp in the northwest corner of the Study Area.
+This area was not accessed at the time of the site investigations due to safety concerns, therefore was coded using binoculars and aerial imagery.